 Then I noticed more people were looking at the screen than at me.

-During my freestyle part of the show I made a joke.
-The topics were banana, money and cookie monster, before I started I said, “Couldn’t have given me something easy? today is already challenging day.”
+While fumbling with the cords, I asked the crowd for topics.
+I got: banana, money and cookie monster.
+Before I started I said, “Couldn’t have given me something easy?
+Today is already challenging day.”
 The teachers laughed.

 I thought about it after – I know that teachers could empathize.
 I’ve seen countless teachers get stuck trying to get their presentations working correctly.
 The kids?
 They didn’t care.

 At least the music still worked.

 And really that’s the thing, when something goes wrong people only notice when you notice it.
 If you forget a line to a song most people don’t notice.
 They don’t really care.
 (That’s why freestyling is such a great gift).

 Some (most) people have their head in the clouds.

 I’ve had to battle technical difficulties countless times in my career.

 That time where I had a show at a University basketball game and I stood on the court in front of a thousand people when I found out the the burned CD wouldn’t play – cue the impromptu freestyle until it was corrected.
 Won the crowd over.